Pre-Physical Therapy

 Pre-Health Sciences

 Admission to most medical schools is based on academic achievement as indicated by the grade point average, placement on the Medical College Admission Test (MCAT), recommendations, and personal interviews.
-Since medical schools have more qualified applicants for admission that they can accept, it cannot be too strongly emphasized that a strong academic record is required for acceptance.
+Since physical therapy programs have more qualified applicants for admission that they can accept, it cannot be too strongly emphasized that a strong academic record is required for acceptance.
 Admission committees usually do not publish expected or cut-off scores for grade point average.
 However, competition for the limited number of positions is intense; transcripts are reviewed with regard to consistency of performance, course loads and the degree of difficulty of the curriculum.

 The minimum requirements for admission vary somewhat from institution to institution, but a typical list of requirements includes English Composition (6 semester hours), Biological Sciences with lab (8 hours), Inorganic Chemistry with lab (8 hours), Organic Chemistry with lab (8 hours), Physics with lab (8 hours) and Social and Behavioral Sciences (6 hours).
 A quantitative background, including Calculus, is recommended.